igoramadas/anyhow/README.md

 Defines which logging levels are enabled.
 The standard logging levels are ["debug", "info", "warn", "error"].
 Debug should usually not be enabled in production.

-### maxDepth: number, _5_
+### maxDepth: number, _6_

-The maximum depth to reach when processing and logging arrays and objects.
+The maximum tree depth to follow when processing and logging arrays and objects.

 ### levelOnConsole: boolean, _false_